AzureCosmosDB/CosmosAIGraph/docs/environment_variables.md

 ## Setting these Environment Variables

-The repo contains generated PowerShell script **impl/set-caig-env-vars-sample.ps1** which sets all of these CAIG_ environment values.
+The repo contains generated PowerShell script **impl/set-caig-env-vars-sample.ps1** and bash script **impl/set-caig-env-vars-sample.sh** which set all of these CAIG_ environment values in their respective environments.
 You may find it useful to edit and execute this script rather than set them manually on your system